Beauties such as the still-rare Trachycarpus princeps are an investment so care well for them!

 When and how to feed your palm

-We're frequently asked how much food a palm tree should have.
-This is dependent upon many things, the type of palm, its size and the circumstances in which it is living.
-In particular, plants in pot or container can quickly become undernourished.
-We would strongly recommend use of the 'Fertometer'; a device which enables you to measure the nutrient levels in your pot.
+We are frequently asked how much food a palm tree should receive.
+This is dependent on many things: the type of palm, its size and the circumstances in which it is living.
+In particular, plants in pots or containers can quickly become undernourished.
+We would strongly recommend use of the Fertometer, a device which enables you to measure the nutrient levels in your pot.

 A palm should be fed well during its growing season.
 You'd be surprised how hungry a palm can get!
 Use a propriatary palm fertilizer and mix in some general fertilizer (NPP 3-1-2).
 If you scatter a little potash next to the trunk in the autumn you will help the plant prepare itself for winter.

-As to general compost; modern thinking suggests that if we enrich the soil too close to the root ball the roots become lazy and don't develop.
+As for general compost; modern thinking suggests that if we enrich the soil too close to the root ball the roots become lazy and don't develop.
 You are better off mulching your plant substantially with wood chippings, lawn cuttings or other organic matter in a large area arond the root so that the food is distributed evenly and the roots are encouraged to develop well.
-And you will find that if the roots develop well, the top foliage and trunk will respond a year or two years later
+And you will find that as the roots develop well, the top foliage and trunk will benefit in a year or two.

 Palm roots are important

 Most palms like a lot of water.
-If you ensured adequate drainage around the root ball as we suggested it's a good idea to create a sort of saucer to trap water round the root by making a rim of soil around 40cm from the trunk.
-This will then trap water, funnel it to the roots and the drainage trench will ensure the roots don't get waterlogged.
+If you ensured adequate drainage around the root ball as is suggested, it would a good idea to create a sort of saucer to trap water round the root by making a rim of soil around 40cm from the trunk.
+This will then funnel the water to the roots and the drainage trench will ensure the roots don't get waterlogged.
 Ideal conditions for your palm!

-When considering hardiness we tend for some reason only to think of cold-hardiness.
+When considering hardiness we tend to think mainly of cold-hardiness.
 Many people are unaware of two other main players in winter; the wind and the fact that winter is usually very dry!
-Cold in combination with wetness is often a killer; simply by thinking things through and protecting intelligently you can achieve surprising results with your palms.
+Cold in combination with wetness is often a killer; simply by thinking things through and protecting adequately you can achieve surprising results with your palms.